Nyabsi/driver_leapify/README.md

 Download [the driver](https://github.com/Nyabsi/driver_leap/releases) and extract it to `C:\\Program Files (x86)\\Steam\\steamapps\\common\\SteamVR\\drivers\\`

-(NOTE: this path may vary from your Steam installation location, or choise of operating system)
+(NOTE: this path may vary from your Steam installation location, or choice of operating system)

 ### Step 3